Adversarial Federated Consensus Learning for Surface Defect Classification Under Data Heterogeneity in IIoT: Proposed Method

 where \textbf{1} is the indicator function, and $N$ is the number of classification categories. $C_k^t(E_k^t(x))_c$ represents the probability of the $c$-th category, as predicted by the model, in $C_k^t(E_k^t(x))$.

 For the discrimination loss $L_D^{k,t}$, we still use the cross entropy loss function.
-However, the approach to calculating discrimination loss differs from that of classification loss in two key ways: firstly, the inputs now involve not just local features but a combination set of local and global features; secondly, the category labels are substituted by binary choices for local and global features.
-Thus, the feature set for the discrimination tasks, denoted by $F_k^t$, comprises elements $(f, y)$, where $f$ represents a feature vector either from local encoder $E_k^t(x)$ with label $0$ or global encoder $E_G^t(x)$ with label $1$, defined as $F_k^t = \{(E_k^t(x),0)\}_{(x,y) \in S_k} \cup \{(E_G^t(x),1)\}_{(x,y) \in S_k}$.
+However, the approach to calculate discrimination loss differs from that of classification loss in two key ways: firstly, the features fed into local discriminator $D_k^t$ now involve not only local feature $E_k^t(x)$, but also global feature $E_G^t(x)$; secondly, the category labels $\{1, 2, ..., N\}$ are substituted by domain labels $\{0, 1\}$, where $0$ for label of local features and $1$ for label of global features.
+Thus, the feature set for the discrimination tasks, denoted by $F_k^t$ can be defined as $F_k^t = \{(E_k^t(x),0)\}_{(x,y) \in S_k} \cup \{(E_G^t(x),1)\}_{(x,y) \in S_k}$.
 The discrimination loss $L_D^{k,t}$ can be calculated by

 where $D_k^t(f)$ is the discriminator output as a probability distribution, and $D_k^t(f)_c$ is the probability of the $c$-th category.

 Then, the classification loss $L_C^{k,t}$ is minimized to update the whole model $W_k^t$ including local encoder $E_k^t$ and classifier $C_k^t$.
 Meanwhile, the discrimination loss $L_D^{k,t}$ is minimized to update the discriminator $D_k^t$, and maximized to update the local encoder $E_k^t$.
 The model optimization problem for client $k$ at communication round $t$ can be formulated as: